Skip to main content

 Docs sidebar style:

-Use this settings to change how the documentation sidebar looks like: Neutral (Light gray), Transparent, or Dark.
+Use this setting to change how the documentation sidebar looks like: Neutral (Light gray), Transparent, or Dark.

 The number of visible navigation items on large screens (1440px or larger), the rest is added to a dropdown.
 For medium screens (less than 1440px) the number of visible navigation items is always reduced to 5.
 This setting may also affect the number of visible social media links on the header which is sometimes reduced to 4 depending on the screen size.